PeterNaydenov/route-emitter/README.md

+Provide an list of "**application addresses**"(in brief: *'address list'*) and `route-emitter` can take control over change of the URL, page titles and browser history records.

+## What route-emitter can do?
+- Router emits event on each external change of the URL.
+Event names are `_CHANGE`, `_REFRESH`, and `_ERROR`;
-Provide an list of "**application addresses**"(in brief: *'address list'*) and `router-emitter` will control changing of the URL, page titles and browser history records.
-Router recognizes the `application addresses` and will trigger an event with the name of the address.
-Calling the router `navigate` method with `address name` and data will generate and change the URL, will change page title and will set a browser history record if needed.
+- On changing url, `route-emitter` will trigger an event `_CHANGE` with the name of the address and object with collected parameters;
+- Application can change the URL by calling the router `navigate` method with `address name` and data. `route-emitter` will generate and change the URL, will change page title and will set a browser history record if needed.
+- Calling method `navigate` will **NOT** trigger the event `_CHANGE`(prevents infinite loop);
+- Router don't have any route logic build in.
+Everything is programmable from outside;
+- If url is not recognized, router will send event `_ERROR` with the url to the application logic;
+- Event `_REFRESH` means that requested url is the same as the current url.
+As the event `_CHANGE`, will deliver the name of the address and collected parameters;
+- Calling navigate with address and wrong set of data will trigger event `_ERROR` with the name of the address and collected parameters;